-We estimate that we will receive net proceeds of approximately \$[•] million from the sale of the [•] shares of common stock and accompanying warrants offered in this offering, or approximately \$[•] million if the underwriters exercise their option to purchase additional shares and warrants in full, based on an assumed public offering price of \$[•] per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$46,265,000 million from the sale of the 5,000,000 shares of common stock and accompanying warrants offered in this offering, or approximately \$53,277,500 million if the underwriters exercise their option to purchase additional shares and warrants in full, based on an assumed public offering price of \$10.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-We plan to use \$60,000,000 of the net proceeds from this offering to fund the Cash Consideration payable to IDC and Lyneer Management in the Merger.
-In addition, we plan to use \$4,000,000 of the net proceeds to allow Lyneer to pay down a portion of its indebtedness under its new revolving credit facility, which will provide Lyneer an additional \$4,000,000 of borrowing availability under such facility.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations of Lyneer - Liquidity and Capital Resources" for additional information about Lyneer's new revolving credit facility.
+We plan to use \$40,000,000 of the net proceeds from this offering to fund the Cash Consideration payable to IDC and Lyneer Management in the Merger.
 The balance of the net proceeds from this offering will be used for working capital to finance our future operations, including general corporate purposes, general and administrative expenses, capital expenditures and compensation, including bonuses, deferred compensation and payment of consultants and professionals.
-In the event the over-allotment option is exercised in full, we will receive additional gross proceeds of up to \$[•], which will be used for potential acquisitions and/or working capital purposes.
+In the event the warrants are exercised in full, we will receive additional gross proceeds of up to \$60,000,000, based upon an assumed exercise price of \$12.00 per share (120% of the assumed public offering price per share of common stock and accompanying warrant sold in this offering), which will be used for potential acquisitions and/or working capital purposes.